Adapted variable density subsampling for compressed sensing: Contribution

 \section{Contribution}

 In this paper we generalise these results to show how the subsampling strategy depends on the \textbf{distribution} of sparse supports together with the structure of the sensing/sparsity matrix.
 We are able to do this by assuming that the sparse supports follow a (possibly) non-uniform distribution, thereby generalising the aforementioned results.
-In practice, if one has access to a number of \textit{similar} signals to $x$, a guess of the underlying distribution of sparse supports of $x$ can be made and the optimal subsampling pattern be thus derived.
+In practice, if one has access to a number of \textit{similar} signals to $x$, a guess of the underlying distribution of sparse supports of $x$ can be made and the optimal subsampling pattern be thus estimated.
 We also extend our results to the setting of structured acquisition, where instead of isolated measurements, blocks of measurements are taken.
-In Section~\ref{sec:notations} we introduce the relevant notation, Section~\ref{sec:main} states the main result, Section~\ref{sec:special} applies our theory to some special cases to compare it to existing results and Section~\ref{sec:application} shows how to apply this result in practice.
-The proof of our main result is stated in Section~\ref{sec:proof}.
+In Section~\ref{sec:notations} we introduce the relevant notation, Section~\ref{sec:main} states the main result, Section~\ref{sec:application} shows how to apply this result in practice and Section~\ref{sec:special} applies our theory to some special cases to compare it to existing results.
+The proof of our main result is deferred to appendix~\ref{sec:proof}.